Improving online FDR procedures via online analogs of e-closure and compound e-values: Improvements via donation beyond online multiple testing

 \paragraph{Donation e-BH.} The offline donation method can be seen as using \eqref{eq: online donation ebh} with $t = m$: Then, we let the discovery set $R^{\textnormal{DeBH}}$ reject the $r^{\textnormal{DeBH}}$ largest e-values. \begin{theorem} Donation \eBH{} satisfies $\expect[\FDP_{\Ncal}(R^{\textnormal{DeBH}})] \leq \delta$ for arbitrarily dependent e-values and strictly improves over \eBH. \end{theorem} The proof follows from \Cref{thm:donation-online-ebh} since the offline method can be seen as a special case of the online ARC model.

 \begin{remark} While we have primarily discussed e-value based methods in this section, our results directly imply improvements of p-value methods.
-This includes the online BH method of \citet{fischer_online_generalization_2025} and the offline Su method \citep{su_fdr-linking_2018} using the calibrator developed in \citet{xu_bringing_closure_2025a}, as well as the and Benjamini-Yekutieli \citep{benjamini_control_false_2001} methods via the calibrator specified in \eqref{eq: by calibrator}.
-We will not go into details here, the improvements follow directly from calibration of the p-value to an e-value, and then applying one of the online or offline donation e-BH procedures, or the e-TOAD procedure if one is to use p-values in the decision deadlines setting. \end{remark}
+This includes the online BH method of \citet{fischer_online_generalization_2025} and the offline Su method \citep{su_fdr-linking_2018} using the calibrator developed in \citet{xu_bringing_closure_2025a}, as well as the Benjamini-Yekutieli \citep{benjamini_control_false_2001} methods via the calibrator specified in \eqref{eq: by calibrator}.
+We will not go into details here; the improvements follow directly from calibrating p-values to e-values and then applying one of the online or offline donation e-BH procedures, or the e-TOAD procedure if one is to use p-values in the decision deadlines setting. \end{remark}